dustinpfister/blog_posts/_posts/nodejs-simple-http-request-get-post-system.md

 ## 2 - The server script

 Here in this section I will be going over the source code of the main server script that will be called with node directly, or indirectly with some additional script that has some hard coded defaults with the arguments.
 The script sets up a server using the http create sever method of the built in http module in nodejs.
 I then have a number of helper functions that will help with the process of handing incoming get requests for static files location sin a public folder than can be set with one of the several arguments that can be passed when calling the script.

+The main feature of interest here though compared to the simple static sever script example is that this script will not use the method property of a request object to call a special methods for a certain kind of request.
+Not just get requests but post requests as well now also.
+I could add additional support fr the other kinds of requests but I wanted to keep this projects simple, and all in just on file.

 ```js
 /*